Accepting intern and practicum students for 2025.

 • Distracted easily (Mind seems elsewhere)

 ADHD is a disorder that we see frequently at Psychological Assessment and Treatment Services.
 Our clinicians work with you to help you manage and cope with your symptoms.
-We also work with the parents of children who have ADHD, to teach and implement parenting skills to best help your child.
+We also work with the parents of children who have ADHD to teach and implement parenting skills to best help your child.
 Here at Psychological Assessment and Treatment Services, we utilize behavior therapy to teach you how to change dysfunctional behaviors by implementing psychoeducation, positive and negative consequences, and other behavioral management strategies.
 We help you create an environment conducive to change.
 Struggling with ADHD is not easy- let us help you!
 Contact us to set up your first appointment!